James, Reynolds & Ask Sexual Assault

 Our Clients Come First

 When I was in college, I made some really stupid mistakes.
-James, Reynolds, Spiegelhauer & Ask helped me out of some tough situations and made sure my record stayed clean.
-I wouldn't be where I am now without their help.- T.M. -
+James, Reynolds & Ask helped me out of some tough situations and made sure my record stayed clean.
+I wouldn't be where I am now without their help.

 When I was arrested, I thought my life was over.
 Not only was I facing prison time, I was convinced that I was going to lose my family.
-The guys at James, Reynolds, Spiegelhauer & Ask really turned the situation around, and I still have my family, my job, and my freedom.
-I couldn't be more grateful for everything they did.- B.W. -
+The guys at James, Reynolds & Ask really turned the situation around, and I still have my family, my job, and my freedom.
+I couldn't be more grateful for everything they did.

-James, Reynolds and Spiegelhauer is a firm built on a foundation of professionalism, deft skill and service to their clients.- A.H. -
+James, Reynolds & Ask is a firm built on a foundation of professionalism, deft skill and service to their clients.